A Labor Nurse Explains the Golden Hour: Must-Know Tips for Mamas

 • Sleep: After going through these stages, usually at 1-2 hours after birth, your baby will fall into a deep and restful sleep – and hopefully you can get some sleep too!

-How to incorporate the Golden Hour into your birth plan
+How to incorporate the golden hour into your birth plan

-Implementing the golden hour is becoming standard of care.
+Implementing the golden hour is becoming the standard of care.
 I do highly recommend making your wishes known on your birth plan though.
-And to take it one step further, you can even discuss it with your provider during one of your prenatal visits.

 Here are some things you can put on your birth plan if getting that golden hour is important to you!